oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

 1. JADN Core types represent application-relevant "information", not "data"
-1. A single JADN specification unambiguously defines multiple data formats
+2. A single JADN specification unambiguously defines multiple data formats
-1. The JADN specification uses named type definitions equivalent to property tables
+3. The JADN specification uses named type definitions equivalent to property tables
-1. The JADN specification is data that can be serialized
+4. The JADN specification has a fixed structure designed for extensibility
-1. The JADN specification has a fixed structure designed for extensibility
+5. A JADN information model is data that can be serialized

 The JADN core types are five primitive (or scalar) and seven compound (or structured) information types, along with a variety